Kylie Jenner Moves On With Travis Scott But Won’t Be Happy If Tyga Goes Back To Blac Chyna

 Everything is a bit complicated in Hollywood.
 With their sweet social media posts and the subsequent denial and insistence on being just friends, Kylie Jenner and Tyga had fans guessing for the longest time before finally confirming that they were a couple.
 And then came the on-again, off-again phase that seems to become the norm for their relationship.

-Thus, when the most recent Kylie Jenner-Tyga breakup news broke out, people were actually expecting they will eventually be back together again.
+Thus, when the most recent Kylie Jenner-Tyga breakup news broke out, people are actually expecting they will eventually be back together again.
 After all, with the established trend of their relationship, fans were just thinking that it was just one of those phases and that they will be back in each other’s arm soon enough.

 New Couple Alert?
 Kylie Jenner And Travis Scott https://t.co/XSAT6UJVDu pic.twitter.com/z8EbbYXdo5